Phase-space entropy cascade and irreversibility of stochastic heating in nearly collisionless plasma turbulence: Phase-space spectrum

 To solve this equation, consider the transformation

 Then, \eqref{phi_eq} becomes a modified Bessel equation \cite{abramowitz1964handbook}:

 Therefore, the solution to \eqref{phi_eq} that vanishes at $y \rightarrow \infty$~is

-where $y > 0$ and $K$ is the modified Bessel function of the second kind.
-The reality condition $\phi(y) = \phi^*(-y)$ constrains us to pick the phase of $c$ so that the real part of $\phi$ is even in $y$ and the imaginary part is odd.
+where $y > 0$, $K$ is the modified Bessel function of the second kind, and $\Lambda$ is a constant.
+The reality condition $\phi(y) = \phi^*(-y)$ constrains us to pick the phase of $\Lambda$ so that the real part of $\phi$ is even in $y$ and the imaginary part is odd.
 This is accomplished by setting

-where $C > 0$ is real and determined by the constraint~\eqref{flux_constraint}.
-For generic $\alpha$, we are unable to evaluate the integrals in \eqref{flux_constraint} analytically, to compute $C$, although it is straightforward to see that $C$ is finite.
-For $\alpha = 1$,~$C$ is easily computed: this calculation can be found in Appendix \ref{alpha1_calc_section}.
+where $\sigma > 0$ is real and determined by the constraint~\eqref{flux_constraint}.
+For generic $\alpha$, we are unable to evaluate the integrals in \eqref{flux_constraint} analytically, to compute $\sigma$, although it is straightforward to see that $\sigma$ is finite.
+For $\alpha = 1$,~$\sigma$ is easily computed: this calculation can be found in Appendix \ref{alpha1_calc_section}.

 Using the solution \eqref{phi} for $\phi$, we inverse-Fourier transform back to $k$ space to obtain,

 where $\xi$ is given by \eqref{xi}, and we have used the reality condition for $\phi$.
 As we stated at the beginning of this calculation, this expression is valid only for $s \geq 0$; the spectrum for negative $s$ can be found by combining \eqref{reality_conditions} and \eqref{Fks}.
 For generic $\alpha$, we are unable to simplify \eqref{Fks} further.
 For $\alpha = 1$, \eqref{Fks} has a simple closed form, derived in Appendix \ref{alpha1_calc_section}.
 For $\alpha = 2$, the spectrum can be written in terms of incomplete Gamma functions: see \cite{adkins2018solvable}.
 In our terms, \eqref{phi} for $\alpha = 2$ reduces to